hashbang/hashbang.sh/README.md

   * Knowledge deeper than yours of every component
   * 0-days of any currently known class
 * Attacker can
+  * compromise any single point in the supply chain
   * compromise any single system
   * compromise any single individual
 * Attacker wants